wbsoft/parce/docs/source/overview.rst

 ========

-The *parce* module consists of a *lexer* that can split text into tokens according to a *lexicon*, which is a set of rules with patterns to look for.
+The *parce* module consists of a *lexer* that can split text into tokens according to one or more *lexicons*, which are sets of rules with regular expression patterns to look for.
 A *tree builder* can put the lexed tokens in a tree structure, which can be *queried* in powerful ways.
 A *transformer* can transform the tree structure in any sophisticated, dedicated data structure you can imagine.

 Lexicons are grouped together defining a language.
 Some language definitions are already bundled, in the ``lang`` directory.
 But it is also very easy to